ArkEcosystemArchive/swift-crypto/README.md

 - [x] nethash
 - [x] wif

+## Installation

+TO BE MOVED TO DOCS:

+Installing the dependency (BitcointKit) of this SDK will require a lot of time.
+So after running `pod install` it might take up to 10 minutes to install the BitcoinKit dependency.
+This is due to the crypto dependencies it relies on, like scpk256, that are compiled from scratch during the install.
+Don't be alarmed when it looks like the installation got stuck, it's just the underlying dependencies taking their time.

 ## Documentation

 You can find installation instructions and detailed instructions on how to use this package at the [dedicated documentation site](https://docs.ark.io/api/sdk/cryptography/swift.html).